kannibalox/pyrosimple/docs/usage-rtcontrol.md

 `rtcontrol` is one of the most flexible tools in the pyrosimple arsenal, which also means it can become very complex very quickly.

-`rtcontrol` maps rtorrent attributres to fields, which are a python-oriented way to represent the attributes.
+`rtcontrol` maps rTorrent attributres to fields, which are a python-oriented way to represent the attributes.
 You can see the list of supported fields by running `rtcontrol --help-fields`.